It's an easy to install and use OpenPGP email encryption add-in for Microsoft Office Outlook.

 Encryptomatic OpenPGP works on all Windows versions of Microsoft Outlook that are still supported by Microsoft Corp.
 It will work with either 32 or 64 bit versions of Outlook.

 System administrators are able to customize the user interface, removing any features their users don't need.
 An .msi file supports silent deployment and silent registration.
 Detects your operating system and installs either the native 64 or 32-bit version automatically.
-64-bit PST Viewer Pro is able to use memory above 4 GB for improved performance with e-mail search and export operations.

 Contact our sales team for enterprise pricing (more than 250 users).